 Brunetti enjoys Japanese swordsmanship, European fencing, rock climbing, hiking, travel, art, and heraldry.

-On the Fall equinox of 2014, Brunetti was granted an honorary coat-of-arms by letters patent from Queen Elizabeth II of the United Kingdom.
+On the Fall equinox of 2014, Brunetti was granted an honorary coat-of-arms by letters patent under the authority of Queen Elizabeth II of the United Kingdom.